YES AI — Terms of Service

 18.2 Mediation.
 If unresolved, either party may require mediation in Melbourne administered by the Resolution Institute; costs shared equally.

 18.3 Court proceedings.
-Nothing prevents a party from seeking urgent injunctive or equitable relief.
+Nothing prevents a party from seeking urgent injunctive or equitable relief, or from commencing proceedings to recover undisputed amounts due.

 19. General